 7 This is done in Kikuchi (2009) but in a different structure.
 Kikuchi (2009) used a three country framework to analyze how internet connection translates the time zone difference into comparative advantage.
 So the unconnected country fails to exploit the time zone related natural difference.
-Therefore internet connectivity leads to trade creation.
-In this paper though I indirectly hint at trade creation proposition, I do not consider a three country model that can easily be extended for.
-Further I attempted to go slightly beyond the time zone argument by bringing in the issue of distance to the forefront.
-Here internet connectivity is a necessary condition, but to extract benefit fully from internet connection the countries need to be located at a distance.
-To be more precise the distance consistent with non-overlapping time zone is most advantageous.
+Therefore Internet connectivity leads to trade creation.
+In this paper, though I indirectly hint at trade creation proposition, I do not consider a three country model that can easily be extended.
+Further, I attempted to go slightly beyond the time zone argument by bringing the issue of distance to the forefront.
+Here Internet connectivity is a necessary condition, but to fully extract benefit from Internet connection the countries need to be located at a distance.
+To be more precise, the distance consistent with non-overlapping time zones is most advantageous.